 One section takes a closer look at how to get started on your writing and the various parts of the writing process.
 You will be given examples of how extended texts can be structured and how to create cohesion in your text.
 You will also get advice on academic language and various levels of style.

-A good start is to watch this short film that explains the fundaments of academic writing (3 min):
+A good start is to watch this short film from Lund University that explains the fundaments of academic writing (3 min):

 Why do academic texts have a distinctive appearance?